UW-Madison-DataScience/machine-learning-novice-sklearn/_episodes/02-regression.md

 Let’s start by loading in and examining the penguin dataset, which containing a few hundred samples and a number of features and labels.

 ~~~
+# !pip install seaborn if import fails, run this first
 import seaborn as sns

 dataset = sns.load_dataset("penguins")